Prasanth011/Global_superstore_PowerBi/README.md

 # Global_superstore_PowerBi
-Using Excel and Power Bi created a superstore report which is useful for data analysis.
+Did data cleaning using excel and then used the data to visualize and create a dashboard for getting meaning full insights of the sales report.